httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 This specification nominates a selection of existing HTTP fields as having syntax that is compatible with Structured Fields, so that they can be handled as such (subject to certain caveats).

-To accommodate some additional fields whose syntax is not compatible, it also defines mappings of their semantics into new Structured Fields.
-It does not specify how to negotiate their use.
+To accommodate some additional fields whose syntax is not compatible, it also defines mappings of their semantics into Structured Fields.
+It does not specify how to convey them in HTTP messages.

 --- middle